ljvmiranda921/ljvmiranda921.github.io/research/index.md

 I'm broadly interested in **building equitable and useful language technologies** that serve the needs of the Global South.

 Early on in my PhD, I developed a [conceptual framework]() that frames equitable language model development as a problem of access, which is then constrained along Data, Infrastructure, and Readiness.
-I conduct research that aims to relax these three, although nowadays I'm currently interested in data: specifically, on creative (or as we say in Tagalog, ma-[diskarte](https://pap.ph/assets/files/journals/defining-diskarte-exploring-cognitive-processes-personality-traits-and-social-constraints-in-crea.pdf)) ways to obtain training signals under extreme resource constraints.
+I conduct research that aims to relax these three, although nowadays I'm currently interested in addressing data scarcity: specifically, on finding creative (or as we say in Tagalog, ma-[diskarte](https://pap.ph/assets/files/journals/defining-diskarte-exploring-cognitive-processes-personality-traits-and-social-constraints-in-crea.pdf)) ways to obtain training signals under extreme resource constraints.

 Below is a selection of work that reflects my current interests.
 My work has been published in top NLP conferences such as ACL, NAACL, and EMNLP.